Photo: Rita Sirirud Vatnehol

 The people’s nomination

-It is important to note that in addition to our work, we are dependent on the voices of the people of Norway to gather information and to demonstrate to UNESCO that the bunad is worthy of an evaluation.
+It is important to note that in addition to our work and effort, we are dependent on the voices of the people of Norway to gather information and to demonstrate to UNESCO that the bunad is worthy of an evaluation.
 This application will, therefore, be the people’s nomination.

 Intangible cultural heritage can be oral traditions, performing arts, social practices, rituals and knowledge and skills to produce traditional crafts.